yoyo53/Infernape-test-I3/ts/README.md

 # Running tests

-First, fix thu URL in `playwright.config.ts`.
+First, fix the URL in `playwright.config.ts`.

 Then run: